 People and the environment do better when garments are made to be enjoyed despite changes to their bodies.

-Built into the design of our clothing, every garment is made to expand and contract; creating balanced proportions and sculptural framings of the human form without compromise.
+Built into the design of Herderin clothing, every garment is made to expand and contract; creating balanced proportions and sculptural framings of the human form without compromise.

-Herderin is based in Northern California on Coastal Miwok land.
 We sew every garment in an airy, open studio surrounded by eucalyptus, pine and oak trees.
 We keep our studio clean and peaceful.
 Every garment is created in a thoughtful single-tailor process.
 We want you to feel how nourishing it is to have something made just for you.